Azure/communication-ui-library/docs/releases/creating-a-release.md

 ### Step 0.1: Update Strings on Main

-- String translation can take up to 5 working days to complete. **This needs to be done the week before release.**
+- String translation take up to 5 working days to complete. **Any PR changing strings needs to be complete 5 working days before release.**
 - [Update the strings on `main`](../references/string-translations.md)

 ### Step 0.2: Pre-Release ChangeLog and Update Feature List

 Ask feature owners to create a PR to add a pre-release changelog and remove the feature from the in-progress-feature/feature list.

 For all the features that are going into this release, ask the feature owners to:

 - Remove the feature from the inProgressFeatures array or the feature array in the [feature list](../../common/config/babel/features.js)
 - Create a change log summarizing the feature and set the change as 'prerelease'